AV-Shell/nodejs2025Q2-service/README.md

 After application running open new terminal and enter:

 To run all tests without authorization

+#  In this task all test without authorization must be failure!

 ```
-npm run test
+npm run test:withoutauth
 ```

 To run only one of all test suites